My children love to celebrate holidays. All holidays. But especially Independence Day.

 While I was SUPER tired and felt like everything was just thrown together, my kids thought it was the best thing ever!

 We read through the simple reader’s theater-syle presentation, then enjoyed our very patriotic breakfast while continuing our discussion of America.

 “That was so neat, Mom!” my daughter said, when she had taken her last bite of pancake.
 “Thanks for putting it together.”

 I smiled and sighed and fell into my seat.

 Now, if you’ll excuse me, I’m off to take a nap.

-When was the last time you threw together an activity for your family and were glad you did?
+When was the last time you threw together an activity for Independence Day and were glad you did?

 Looking to be more prepared than I was this year come next Fourth of July?
 Check out these ideas!

-For even MORE creative ideas (and free goodies!), sign up for my newsletter at the bottom of the page.
+For even MORE creative ideas (and free goodies!), sign up for my newsletter at the right side of the page.

 Receive activity, decor, recipe, and other inspiration at our Patriotic Roundup.